What you will find on this page

 The Cochlear Anders Tjellström Scholarship is a unique award open to Baha recipients.
 Applicants must be a citizen of the United States or Canada.

 Anders Tjellström is an ENT with the Department of Otolaryngology at the Sahlgrenska University Hospital.
 Tjellström's doctoral work at the University of Gothenburg brought him into contact with Professor Per-Ingvar Brånemark, a pioneer in the field of osseointegration, in 1972.
-In that same year, Tjellström and Brånemark collaborated to treat the first patient with a Baha System.
-Ever since his first patient, Tjellström has worked tirelessly to restore hearing to thousands of people around the world.
+Tjellström and Brånemark collaborated with engineer Bo Håkansson to create the first bone conduction hearing implant.
+Ever since the first patient was treated with the Baha System, Tjellström has worked tirelessly to restore hearing to thousands of people around the world.

 Who is eligible for the program?